68% of children waiting over a year to access psychology services in Galway

 Talking to Emily

-For the individuals on this list, children and young adults, using private mental health services to avoid long wait times is often not an option.
+For children and young adults on the list, using private mental health services to avoid long wait times is often not an option.

-Emily, who asked us not to use her real name, is a 20-year-old college student at the University of Galway.
+Emily, who asked us not to use her real name, is a 20-year-old college student at the University of Galway. who waited for free counselling.
 Private counselling at €60 an hour is out of her budget.

 “I can’t afford counselling outside of free services.
 I come from a single income household,” said Emily.
 “I’m already in college so that’s a huge amount of money that’s being spent on me, and it just wouldn’t really be feasible.
 There’s just not enough money.”